JetBrains/Qodana/topics/cloud-quickstart.md

 ## IP addresses required by Qodana Cloud

+<link-summary>The IP address range 54.76.32.8/32 should be allowed for inbound connections on your side for the contributor counting functionality.</link-summary>

 To provide the correct work of the contributor counting functionality, add the IP address range 54.76.32.8/32 to a list of allowed inbound connections on your side.

 ## Qodana Cloud components

+<link-summary>Learn more about %cloud% components, such as organization, teams, and projects.</link-summary>

 <p>The basic entity in <a href="https://qodana.cloud">%cloud%</a> is an organization.
 Every %cloud% user
     creates and becomes an organization member and can later create additional organizations. </p>